Dignity: Religion

 Human dignity is a central consideration of Christian philosophy.
-The Catechism of the Catholic Church insists that the "dignity of the human person is rooted in his or her creation in the image and likeness of God".
+The Catechism of the Catholic Church states that the "dignity of the human person is rooted in his or her creation in the image and likeness of God".
 "All human beings", says the Church, "in as much as they are created in the image of God, have the dignity of a person."
 The catechism states that "the right to the exercise of freedom, especially in moral and religious matters, is an inalienable requirement of the dignity of the human person", and also links animal welfare to human dignity: "it is contrary to human dignity to cause animals to suffer or die needlessly".
 The Catholic Church proclaims the equal dignity of all people, regardless of their living conditions or qualities.
-This dignity "comes from the love of the Creator" for humans that are created in his image; this dignity was further elevated by the incarnation and resurrection of Christ, since it caused humans to share the nature of God.
 Specifically, human dignity is intrinsic to human persons, and does not spring from agency or free will.

 Human dignity, or kevod ha-beriyot, is also a central consideration of Judaism.
 Talmud cautions against giving charity publicly rather than in private to avoid offending the dignity of the recipient.
 Medieval Jewish philosopher Maimonides, in his codification of Halakha, cautioned judges to preserve the self-respect of people who came before them: "Let not human dignity be light in his eyes; for the respect due to man supersedes a negative rabbinical command".